 The rowing machine might not be as popular as the treadmill at your gym, but rowing is a great alternative to running for your workout.
 Not only does rowing burn calories and strengthen your heart, it also offers other benefits that running doesn't.

 When you row, however, both upper-body and lower-body muscles serve as your primary movers, and you strengthen many more muscles than when running.
 In addition to your calves, hamstrings, quadriceps and glutes, you strengthen your abs and erector spinae in your core, and your deltoids, biceps and brachioradialis in your arms as you pull.
 Your forearms also get a workout as you grip the rower's handle.

 Kinder to Your Joints

 Unlike running, rowing is both low-impact and non-weight bearing, so it causes less wear and tear on your joints.
-This is especially important if you have weak joints or suffer from arthritis.
+This is especially important if you have weak joints or arthritis.
 Of course, as with any exercise, it can be harmful to your joints if you do not maintain proper form.

 You will burn calories using a rowing machine, but not as many as when running.
 According to the American Council on Exercise, a 150-pound person burns approximately 158 calories in 30 minutes rowing at a moderate pace, but burns 181 calories in the same amount of time running at a pace of 5 miles per hour.

 Make the Most of It

 Begin slowly with a lower resistance and gradually increase the intensity once you feel comfortable with the movement.
 Maintain proper form, with back straight and shoulders back to prevent excess stress on your back.
 Stop exercising if you become too tired to maintain proper form.

-- American Council on Exercise: Physical Activity Calorie Counter
+- American Council on Exercise: "Physical Activity Calorie Counter"